Superconductor Docs

 1. Go to any Ticket Implementation in your project

-2. Click Show Terminal to run the startup commands
+2. Click Show Terminal to run the startup commands manually

-3. Look for errors in the terminal
+3. Look for errors in the output

 Common issues: